 - We also have 50 iPads that we use within classrooms across the curriculum to further enhance learning and promote the use of technology across the school.

 - We have a number of devices used across the school to enhance our teaching of coding, including BeeBots, MBots, Raspberry Pi 3 and CodeBugs.

 - We use a range of portable devices to enhance our teaching and learning across the curriculum, including cameras, audio recorders, and data loggers.

 - All classrooms and teaching spaces are equipped with electronic interactive whiteboards and visualisers, all of which include conferencing software to make learning accessible to children with visual impairments.

 Online Safety plays a fundamental role in how we deliver Computing at Bevington.
 All pupils and members of staff sign an acceptable user agreement, which helps to promote the safe and responsible use of computers at Bevington.
-Furthermore, E-safety is a constant focus, as it’s taught alongside all units of work.
+Furthermore, Online Safety is a constant focus, as it’s taught alongside all units of work.
 Safe guarding, underpins all sessions, which are fun, whilst providing clear guidance when using websites, playing games and using mobile phones.
-We provide workshops for parents to develop their knowledge and confidence of supporting their child when using computers.
+We also provide workshops for parents to develop their knowledge and confidence of supporting their child when using computers.

 Each year KS2 pupils are invited to apply to become Digital Leaders, with seven successful applicants appointed the ‘Bevington Digital Leaders’.
 These leaders then meet weekly with the Computing Leader to further maintain computer equipment and look at continuing to develop Computing and the use of digital technology to support and enhance learning.